Text Preprocessing in NLP with Python Codes

 Lemmatization

-It stems the word but makes sure that it does not lose its meaning.
+It stems from the word but ensures it does not lose meaning.
 Lemmatization has a pre-defined dictionary that stores the context of words and checks the word in the dictionary while diminishing.

 Original WordAfter StemmingAfter Lemmatization